WendyChenj/javascript-clock/README.md

 Given basic HTML and CSS files, use front end library React to create a javascript clock timer which shows session and break time left and "beep" when time is up.

-1. Click the start button will make the timer running.
+1. Clicking the start button will make the timer running.
 And the timer can be stopped or resumed counting at any time.

 2. When a session/ break countdown reaches to zero, a sound will be played indicating that time is up.